tony-shifflett/lessonOne/README.md

 #### Fonts and Text

-Our design incorporates a cursive font with is one of the [5 generic font's](https://www.w3.org/Style/Examples/007/fonts.en.html) available on most computers.
+Our design incorporates a cursive font with is one of the [5 generic font's](https://www.w3.org/Style/Examples/007/fonts.en.html) available on most browswers.

-Let's add the font to all the `p` elements.
+Let's add a `font-family` and `font-size`  to all the `p` elements:

 ```css
 p {